MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

      >**Did you know?**: Once you find a query you like, you can create an alert from it.

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following:

-- Used a template to provision an infrastructure.
+- Used a template to provision an infrastructure, allowing for quick and efficient deployment of a virtual machine and associated resources
-- Created an alert.
+- Created an alert to track specific actions or events, such as the deletion of a virtual machine, helping to proactively identify issues and take necessary actions to prevent disruptions.
-- Configured action group notifications.
+- Configured action group notifications to ensure that the relevant team members or stakeholders are immediately informed via email, SMS, or other methods when an alert is triggered, facilitating rapid response.
-- Triggered an alert and confirmed if  it is working.
+- Triggered an alert by performing a relevant action, such as deleting a virtual machine, and then confirmed that the notification system works as expected, ensuring that alerts are properly sent out when required.
-- Configured an alert processing rule.
+- Configured an alert processing rule to suppress notifications during planned maintenance periods, allowing for more control over the alerting system and reducing unnecessary notifications during non-critical periods.
-- Used Azure Monitor log queries.
+- Used Azure Monitor log queries to extract and analyze data from the virtual machine, providing valuable insights into performance metrics and system health, and helping to identify trends or anomalies that require attention.

 ## Extend your learning with Copilot
 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right).
 Take a few minutes to try these prompts.